actualbudget/docs/docs/experimental/goal-templates.md

 ![](/img/goal-template/goal-template-1.png)

-You are welcome to have other lines in your note, but the #template line must match the syntax.
+You are welcome to have other lines in your note, but the #template/#goal line must match the syntax.

 ## Available Templates